 The University of the Incarnate Word is an academic community dedicated to the creation, dissemination, and application of knowledge, and is committed to fostering an intellectual and ethical environment based on the principles of academic integrity.
 Academic integrity is essential to the success of the University's educational and research missions.
 Acts of academic dishonesty violate the principles of academic integrity expected of all members of the University community.

 Academic dishonesty, in any form, constitutes a serious threat to the freedoms which define an academic community and constitute serious offenses against the entire academic community.
-For specific definitions and guidelines that have been established to secure the maintenance of academic integrity within the academic community, visit the following link https://www.uiw.edu/academics/documents/academicintegritypolicy.pdf.

 Prohibited Activities with Respect to Academic Matters

 UIW FSOP students shall not: